The conflux of multiple destinies

 When MaRa first felt that call, it seemed to come from all directions.
 It was an invisible force that not only tugged at the strings of the Multiverse, but also seemed to affect something much deeper: the fabric of destinies.

-“CosTelor,” she said, her tone full of concern, “this isn't just another loose knot.
-It is something more.
+"CosTelor," she said, her tone full of concern, "this isn't just another unstable knot.
+It's something more.
 I feel the very bonds of consciousness being pulled in this direction."

 MaRa paused, contemplating this revelation.
 "A Confluence of Multiple Destinies," she murmured.
-"A moment when all realities converge, all future possibilities intersect in one place.
-But if this confluence is destabilized, it could destroy not just alternate realities, but their very essence.”
+"A moment where all realities converge, all possible futures intersect in one place.
+But if this confluence is destabilized, it could destroy not just alternate realities, but their very essence."

 The two Guardians immediately understood the danger.
 A confluence where destinies overlap, without precise coordination, could create a permanent rift in the fabric of the Multiverse.
-Instead of folding on top of each other, the destinies could end up canceling each other out, leaving a gap that cannot be repaired.
+Instead of folding on top of each other, the destinies could end up canceling each other out, leaving an irreparable void.
 But if he could keep that intersection in a controlled state, the confluence could become an endless source of potential.

 * * *